What problems can be solved with Smart Properties?

 • QTO for the different materials in the project

-This way, if you change your Smart Property definition to add another value, material or local classification, all the Smart views, the Clash rules, and the Lists will immediately update to the new filtering, and you will be back to managing and coordinating tasks where your value is needed.
+This way, if you change your Smart Property definition to add another value, material or local classification, all related Smart views, Clash rules, and Lists will immediately update to the new filtering.
+This way, you can get back to managing and coordinating tasks and add your value where it is needed.

 Smart Properties are dynamic

 Perhaps the most beautiful aspect of Smart Properties is that they are highly dynamic.
 They are calculated on the fly and very fast.
-This means that with new model versions, you don’t have any redoing of work: definitions for Smart Properties are stored in the BIMcollab project and not in the models.
-After loading one or more new models, newly calculated Smart Properties are directly available for use!
+This means that with new model versions, you don’t have to redo any work.
+The definitions of your Smart Properties are stored in the BIMcollab project, not in the models.
+After loading new models, the newly calculated Smart Properties are directly available for use!

-BIMcollab offers a 30-day free trial of ZOOM.
+Did you know that BIMcollab offers a 30-day free trial of Zoom?
 Sign up for the 30- day trial, and let us guide you towards high-quality models!